-The M.S.N. is conferred at the end of the fifth year.
+The M.S.N. is conferred by the School of Nursing at the end of the fifth year.

-Pre-nursing students at Peabody may alternatively elect to complete 72 hours of prerequisite courses and apply for admission to the School of Nursing for either their junior or senior year.
-Completion of this program culminates in the M.S.N. degree; no baccalaureate degree is awarded.
-With the M.S.N. degree, however, students are qualified for all professional nursing careers and eligible to apply to the National Council on Licensure Examination (NCLEX) to become a registered nurse (R.N.).
+Pre-nursing students at Peabody who elect to complete 72 hours of prerequisite courses and enter the School of Nursing in either their junior or their senior year will continue on to the M.S.N. degree, bypassing the baccalaureate degree.
+With the M.S.N., however, students are qualified for all professional nursing careers and eligible to apply to the National